ErykMroczek/mofmt/code-style.md

 ### Binary operators

-All binary operator shall be surrounded with spaces.
+All binary operators shall be surrounded by spaces.

 ```modelica
 2 * (3 - 1.76)